 So for example if I asked a question from an organic food website, it could be something like “Which type of food do you eat more of?
 X or X”

-Then based on their response, you can take them to another piece of content or landing page to take the visitor deeper into your funnel.
+Then based on their response, you can take them to another piece of information or landing page to take the visitor deeper into your funnel.

 Here’s a couple of 2-Step Optin Exit Popups examples too: